12 Types of Woodpeckers Found in New Mexico! (2023)

 What kinds of woodpeckers can you find in New Mexico?

-No matter where you live in New Mexico, you are able to see a large number of woodpeckers hanging around.
-Most people are surprised at the wide variety of species that can be found near them.
+No matter where you live in New Mexico, you can see a variety of woodpeckers.
+Most people are surprised at the large number of species that can be found near them.

-In fact, 10 types of woodpeckers live across New Mexico!
+Here are 12 types of woodpeckers that live in New Mexico!

 - *RELATED: Watch the LIVE bird feeder and animal cameras in MY backyard* (You may get lucky and see a woodpecker feeding on my cams RIGHT NOW!)